luk036/ellipsoid-method/ell-review.md

 ---
-title: Ellipsoid Method and the Amazing Oracles
+title: "The Ellipsoid Method and Separation Oracles: A Practical Survey"
 bibliography:
   [
     "ellipsoid.bib",